Jason Lives: Friday the 13th Part VI , 1986

-Check out the original trailer for The Gate !
+Check out the original teaser trailer for Jason Lives: Friday the 13th Part VI!

 Podcast: Play in new window | Download